-How to Back Up/What to Back Up
+How to Back Up (Manual Backup)/What to Back Up

-If you use Store Manager's backup procedure (Cash Register, File, Backup), that procedure will back up the necessary files.
-To use this function, in the Store Manager Cash Register select File, then Backup.
+If you use Store Manager's manual backup procedure (Cash Register, File, Backup), this procedure will back up all the necessary files.
+To use this function, in the Store Manager Cash Register select file, then Backup.
 Identify the drive to backup to, next identify the folder to place the files being backed up in, then click the Backup button.